 Use the System Center Configuration Manager Android and Samsung KNOX configuration item to manage settings for Android and Samsung KNOX devices that are enrolled in Microsoft Intune or managed on-premises by Configuration Manager.

-To create an Android and Samsung KNOX configuration item
+Create an Android and Samsung KNOX configuration item

 In the Configuration Manager console, choose Assets and compliance.